digitaltwincentre/digitaltwincentre.github.io/_biweeklies/Biweekly-25.md

 #### Jim Woodcock
 * I have been working on the DFF proposal on RoboSec: Security by Design for Robotics.
 This is due for submission on Wednesday.
 Almost ready to go.
+* The UK project on the Verifiability Research Nodxe for the Trustworthy Automonous Systems Progrqamme was successful.

 ## Sub-projects status